microsoft/vscode-docs/api/language-extensions/syntax-highlight-guide.md

 There are two components to syntax highlighting: breaking text into a list of tokens and scopes using a grammar, and then using a theme to map these scopes to specific colors and styles.
 This document only discusses the first part: breaking text into tokens and scopes that existing themes can colorize.
 For more information about customizing the styling of different scopes in the editor, see the [page on theming](/api/references/theme-color)

-## Textmate grammar
+## TextMate grammars
-VS Code uses [Textmate grammars][tm-grammars] to break text into a list of tokens.
-Textmate grammars are a structured collection of [ruby regular expressions](https://macromates.com/manual/en/regular_expressions) and are typically written as plist or json files.
-You can find a good introduction to Textmate grammars [here](http://www.apeth.com/nonblog/stories/textmatebundle.html), and you can take a look at existing Textmate grammars to learn more about how they work.
+VS Code uses [TextMate grammars][tm-grammars] to break text into a list of tokens.
+TextMate grammars are a structured collection of [ruby regular expressions](https://macromates.com/manual/en/regular_expressions) and are typically written as plist or json files.
+You can find a good introduction to TextMate grammars [here](http://www.apeth.com/nonblog/stories/TextMatebundle.html), and you can take a look at existing TextMate grammars to learn more about how they work.

 ### Tokens and scopes
 Tokens are one or more characters that are part of the same program element.
 Example tokens include operators such as `+` and `*`, variable names such as `myVar`, or strings such as `"my string"`.

 Each token is associated with a scope that defines the context of the token.
 A scope is a dot separated list of identifiers that identify the context of the current token.
 The `+` operation in JavaScript for example has the scope `keyword.operator.arithmetic.js`.
 Themes map scopes to colors and styles to provide syntax highlighting.
-Textmate provides [list of common scopes][tm-grammars] that many themes target.
+TextMate provides [list of common scopes][tm-grammars] that many themes target.
 In order to have your grammar as broadly supported as possible, try to build on existing scopes rather than defining new ones.

 Scopes nest so that each token also includes a list of parent scopes.
 The example below uses the [scope inspector](#scope-inspector) to show the scope hierarchy for the `+` operator in a simple JavaScript function.
 The most specific scope is listed at the top, with more general parent scopes listed below: